 To say that the test of equal protection should be the "legal" rather than the biological relationship is to avoid the issue.

-authority of a State to draw such "legal" lines as it chooses.
+For the Equal Protection Clause necessarily limits the authority of a State to draw such "legal" lines as it chooses.